erensayar/cpp-image-processing/README.md

 * DEVELOPMENT STILL CONTINUES
-* Use Linux and Windows for development
+* Linux and Windows used during development

-# A. Requirements For Linux
+# A. Linux Requirements

 # 1. Install OpenCV